 - The book acknowledges that there are two quite different stories about Vortigern's death, and just tells them both.

-- Death by Childbirth: Brutus' mother.
+- Death by Childbirth: Brutus' mother dies at his birth.

 - Early Installment Weirdness: For Arthurian lore.
 Arthur isn't a king, Ambrosius is considered the most glorious king of the Britons instead, and there's no Merlin, no Guinever, no Table Round, no Grail, no Excalibur, and no Knights.
 There's basically nothing of what defines Arthur in the writings of Chrétien de Troyes and Thomas Malory.